 This can be turned on by your administrator under Fastcall Settings > Devices

-It shows up as a small icon on the widget during calls and will change from green to amber to red depending on the connection quality.
+Your users will see the call quality icon during active calls and will change from green to amber to red depending on the connection quality.

 The Twilio Diagnostics tool